Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

     Ruby regular expression.

   * `style` [--fix] [ <token> ... ]:
-    Check the given Casks for correct style using [RuboCop Cask](https://github.com/Homebrew/rubocop-cask).
+    Check the given Casks for correct style using RuboCop (with custom Cask cops).
     If no tokens are given on the command line, all Casks are checked.
     With `--fix`, auto-correct any style errors if possible.